 I said it earlier, but it bears repeating: Too much water is the greater danger to your pothos.
 In addition to watering less frequently, never give so much water that you leave standing pools.

 Also, make sure your pothos is in well-draining potting soil.
-This blend from Espoma is a nice choice.
-And always choose a pot that has sufficient drainage holes.

 If root rot has set in, here’s what you can do to help your plant: